phdye/smollm3-openwebui/doc/Repo-Support-Plan--WSL.md

 at the repo path.

 ## Phase 4: Incremental Environment Setup
-- [ ] Cache dependency installations per repo.
+- [x] Cache dependency installations per repo.
-- [ ] Provide snapshot/rollback features to revert to prior state.
+- [x] Provide snapshot/rollback features to revert to prior state.

-*Not yet implemented.*
+`scripts/wsl_workspace.py` caches dependency installation by writing a marker file in the repository after packages are installed.
+New `snapshot` and `rollback` actions create and restore tarball snapshots of the repository so work can be reverted to the previous state.

 ## Phase 5: Real-time Testing & Feedback
 - [x] Execute tests asynchronously and stream logs back to chat.